Noovolari/leapp/docs/index.md

 ## Welcome to Leapp :rocket:

-Leapp is a tool for developers to manage, secure, and access to the Cloud.
+Leapp is a tool for developers to manage, secure, and access to the cloud.

-Leapp information needed to retrieve credentials are stored **LOCALLY** inside his [workspace](concepts.md).
-Critical information such as Cloud secrets and token are stored inside the **System Vault**.
+All data is **persisted and encrypted on your workstation**.
+Head to our [Security](/security/intro) section to know how we guarantee the highest level of security.

 ![Leapp Main Window](images/main-window.png?style=center-img)